kevinMudenge/kevinMudenge/README.md

-## Hello 👋, I, Heart, The Individual among the Many
+## I, Heart, The Individual among the Many
 </br>

 <!--